The Advanced Resource Efficiency Centre (AREC) carries out a large number of world-leading, high impact research projects.

 Results obtained through each of this steps will facilitate understandings of the aging process will help improve Jaguar and Land Rover’s performance which will contribute to increasing customer satisfaction.

-The project is undertaken in collaboration with Professor Constantinos Soutis, University of Manchester, who acts as the Principle Investigator.
+The project is undertaken in collaboration with Professor Constantinos Soutis, University of Manchester, who acts as the Principal Investigator.

 Other co-investigators from the University of Sheffield include Professor David Wagg, Departmental Director of Research and Innovation, Department of Mechanica Engineering; Dr. Alma Hodzic, Department of Mechanical Engineering; and Dr. Christophe Pinna, Department Head of Solids and Materials Teaching Group, Department of Mechanical Engineering.